jtkovacs/jtkovacs.github.io/refs/notes/data-science.md

 ### Obtain

-**Describe the concepts here.
-Code can be embedded or via a link, depending on how much there is.**

 - What are major risks in web scraping?
 - How do you parse scraped web data (HTML, JSON, XML)?
 - How is authorization implemented in Google APIs?